 How to Grow Siberian Iris From Seed Indoors

 To start your seeds indoors, you will need to cold stratify them.
 Soak the seeds for 3 to 5 days, then plant them ½ inch deep in containers with pre-moistened soil.
 Place the containers inside a plastic bag and then place the bag covered container in your refrigerator for 60 days.
+This mimics winter weather.
 The plastic bag is to ensure that the soil doesn’t dry out too quickly.
 You will need to check the moisture level in soil periodically and add water as needed to keep the soil moist.
 After 60 days, you can remove the container from your refrigerator.
 Some of your seeds may already have sprouted.
 The rest will germinate within days of being removed from the refrigerator.